 Tips on Public Speaking: Eliminating the Dreaded "Um"

 Steven D. Cohen is an award-winning speaker who leads career and academic workshops on public speaking at Harvard Extension School.
-Through the Harvard Professional Development Programs, he teaches the programs Communicating with Influence: The Art of Persuasion and Delivering Effective Presentations.
+Through the Harvard Professional Development Programs, he teaches the programs Introduction to Public Speaking: Effective Presentation Skills and Advanced Public Speaking: Persuasive Communication.

 It is difficult for me to watch political speeches.
 After all, I know that I am going to hear one alarming word over and over again.
 It’s not “debt,” “deficit,” or “downturn.”
 It’s “um.”

 Filler words like “um” may seem natural in everyday speech, but they do not belong in formal presentations or speeches.
 Powerful public speakers work hard to eliminate words such as “um,” “uh,” “well,” “so,” “you know,” “er,” and “like” from their vocabulary so that their listeners can focus solely on their message.
 Through practice and persistence, you can too.

 So, like, why am I saying “um”?